Affiliate links on Android Authority may earn us a commission. Learn more.

 - Go to Settings – Moves and turn on the new settings.

 So, there you have it.
 That’s our roundup of some of the common problems faced by Google Pixel and Pixel XL owners, and the potential solutions to fix them.
 We will continue to update this list as more issues and solutions come up.
-If you have come across any others, do let us know in the comments section below, or talk about it in our official forum.
+If you have come across any others, do let us know in the comments section below.

 Until then, don’t let this small list of problems deter you from picking up one of the best Android smartphones currently available.
 All of these issues are software related and will be fixed in upcoming updates, and timely software updates is one of the best parts of owning a Google device.
 Know of any other Google Pixel or Google Pixel XL problems that we didn’t cover?
 Tell us about them in the comments!